-It is not known whether Benzatropine Injection can cause foetal harm when administered to a pregnant woman or can affect reproductive capacity.
+It is not known whether Benzatropine Injection can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
 Benzatropine Injection should be given to a pregnant woman only if clearly needed.

-Use in lactation
+Use in Lactation

-It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Benzatropine Injection is administered to a nursing mother.
+It is not known whether this medicine is excreted in human milk.
+Because many medicines are excreted in human milk, caution should be exercised when Benzatropine Injection is administered to a nursing mother.